15 Places To Flip Unwanted Items for Profit

 This is ideal for those who have enormous amounts of items to get rid of and have a house they can do this out of.
 This requires a lot of planning and organization to maximize your sales.

-You need to engage in a lot of advertising to get people over to the sale.
+You need to engage in a lot of advertising to get people to the sale.
 You can do this via local supermarket boards, community centers, and word of mouth.

 2. Flea Market